 When you’re seriously injured in a car accident or trip on a loose floorboard in a local business, the path to compensation for your injuries typically involves a personal injury lawsuit.
 Pursuing compensation for a work injury is different.
 Nearly all work injury claims fall under Ohio’s workers’ compensation law, rather than general personal injury law.
 The workers’ compensation system is a unique and complex system that can be difficult to navigate without the help of an experienced attorney.

 The Ohio workers’ compensation system was designed to ensure that injured workers have access to medical care and other compensation after a work injury.
 When workers’ compensation functions properly, it has benefits for both the worker and the employer.
 For example:

-- The worker has faster and easier access to medical care and other benefits;
+- The injured worker has faster and easier access to medical care and other benefits;

-- Because workers’ compensation is a no-fault system, the injured worker does not have to determine who was responsible and prove negligence to recover
+- Because workers’ compensation is a no-fault system, the injured worker does not have to prove negligence to recover benefits;

-- The mandate that the employer carries workers’ compensation insurance ensures that there are funds available to compensate the worker in the event of an injury;
+- The mandate that the employer carry workers’ compensation insurance ensures that there are funds available to compensate the worker in the event of an injury;

-- The employer is insulated from absorbing the full cost of the compensation by worker’s compensation insurance
+- The employer is insulated from absorbing the full cost of the injury by worker’s compensation insurance;

 - There is no personal injury litigation to sour the relationship between employee and employer